adamlilith/enmSdm/README.md

 # enmSdm
-This package is a complement to the popular **dismo** package by Robert Hijmans.
+This package is a complement to the popular **dismo** package for R by Robert Hijmans.
 Its contains a suite of efficiency functions for preparing data, training and evaluating *species distribution models*, and comparing ecological niches.

-You can install the package using these commands:
+You can install this package in R using these commands:

 `install.packages('devtools') # if you haven't done this already`
 `library(devtools)`